hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

 popular_openings = df.loc[df['opening'].isin(openings)]
 ```

 Now, I want to find to be able to find the win percentage of any opening.
-I created a method that takes a dataframe and an opening and returns the win percentage of that opening.
-First, it creates a new dataset with only games that followed the selected opening.
+I created a method that takes a dataframe and an opening and returns the win percentage of that opening from the games in that dataframe.
+First, it creates a new dataframe with only games that followed the selected opening.
 Then it divides the number of games white wins with that opening by the number of games that ended in either white or black winning. shape[0] gives the number of rows.

 ```python
 def win(df, opening):